 Alexa: “With voice overs, it's easier to include all of your information and faster than reading slides word for word.
 It would be a lot easier to present it to people because I could take my time and make sure that my pronunciations were right rather than having to speak in front of people from memory.
 It's really easy to use, and it made my presentation more interesting.”

 From a student's point of view, presenting information to classmates can be a bit scary, and rather than speaking while displaying the presentation, the students can pre-record their information, and let the presentation run on its own.

-This is a great way to help students gain confidence in the classroom and keep comfort levels in check.
+This is a great way to provide assignment help and getting students to gain confidence in the classroom and keep comfort levels in check.
 It is also a great way to have presentations available for sharing with peers and for use as a resource for future classes.
 Teachers can benefit by being able to record their own lessons, but students benefit by having everything they need to create highly visual and engaging multimedia presentations.

 Design visual brand experiences for your business whether you are a seasoned designer or a total novice.Try Visme for free